for Veterans and the Public

 Tips for using condoms and dental dams

 - Shop around: Use lubricated latex condoms.
-Always use latex, because lambskin condoms don't block HIV and STDs, and polyurethane condoms break more often than latex.
-Shop around and find your favorite brand.
-Try different sizes and shapes (yes, they come in different sizes and shapes!).
-There are a lot of choices--one will work for you.
+Always use latex, because lambskin condoms don't block HIV and STDs, and polyurethane condoms break more often than latex (if you are allergic to latex, polyurethane condoms are an option).
+There is a lot of variety--one will work for you!

 - Keep it fresh: Store condoms loosely in a cool, dry place (not your wallet).
-Make sure your condoms are fresh--check the expiration date.
-Throw away condoms that have expired, been very hot, or been washed in the washer.
+Check the expiration date.
+Throw away condoms that have expired, were exposed to very hot temperatures, or were washed in the washer.
 If you think the condom might not be good, get a new one.
-You and your partner are worth it.

-- Take it easy: Open the package carefully, so that you don't rip the condom.
-Be careful if you use your teeth.
-Make sure that the condom package has not been punctured (there should be a pocket of air).
+- Take it easy: Open the package carefully, so that you don't rip the condom and make sure that the condom package has not been punctured (there should be a pocket of air).
 Check the condom for damaged packaging and signs of aging such as brittleness, stickiness, and discoloration.

 - Keep it hard: Put on the condom after the penis is erect and before it touches any part of a partner's body.
 If a penis is uncircumcised (uncut), the foreskin must be pulled back before putting on the condom.

-- Heads up!
-Make sure the condom is right-side out.
-It's like a sock--there's a right side and a wrong side.
+- Heads up: Make sure the condom is right-side out.
 Before you put it on the penis, unroll the condom about half an inch to see which direction it is unrolling.
 Then put it on the head of the penis and hold the tip of the condom between your fingers as you roll it all the way down the shaft of the penis from head to base.
 This keeps out air bubbles that can cause the condom to break.
 It also leaves a space for semen to collect after ejaculation.